 Is amitriptyline addictive?

-No. However, it is vital that when you want to stop amitriptyline, you should do so slowly for about a month.
-Generally, we suggest reducing the dose by 1/2 for two weeks, then a 1/4 for another two weeks.
+No. However, it is vital that you stop amitriptyline slowly for about a month.
+Generally, we suggest reducing the dose by 1/2 for two weeks and then by 1/4 for another two weeks.

 Amitriptyline and sleep: Is it a sleeping tablet?

 Amitriptyline can cause drowsiness and can be taken to help sleep.
-By allowing rest, pain can be improved.
-But it is not thought to be a sleeping tablet.
+Rest can improve pain.
+However, it is not thought to be a sleeping tablet.

 How long do I need to take amitriptyline?